Anaang people: Written history

 Very little was written about the Anaang people before the mid-19th century.
-Early European traders who arrived in the cross river territories referred to groups who lived outside of the coastal areas as residents of Egbo-Sharry Country.
+Early European traders who arrived in the Cross River territories referred to groups who lived outside of the coastal areas as residents of Egbo-Sharry Country.
 The first written mention of the Anaangs is in Sigismund Koelle's account of liberated slaves in Sierra Leone.
 He mentioned a liberated slave named Ebengo who hailed from Nkwot in Abak.
 Ebengo was captured and sold to the Portuguese but was subsequently freed by a British warship and later settled in Waterloo, Sierra Leone.
 The British soldiers listed the languages spoken by the slaves in that captured ship as "Anaang".
 The second mention is a description of what is known as the Ikot Udo Obong Wars.
-The British described the killings of the Anaangs by King Jaja of Opobo as a punishment for defying his orders and trading in palm oil directly with the British merchants instead of going through him as a middle man.
+The British described the killings of the Anaangs by King Jaja of Opobo as a punishment for defying his orders and trading in palm oil directly with the British merchants instead of going through him as a middleman.
 In the war that ensued, the British intervened and with the help of the Anaangs, they captured King Jaja and exiled him to the West Indies.
 The British established a military post at Ikot Ekpene in 1904.

 Following British colonialism and with changes and ban in ancient hunting practices, the Anaang witnessed attacks by wild animals.
 As the men went to fight in World War II these attacks intensified.
 The British authorities called the attacks murder and blamed it on "the barbarism of the Africans".
 The Anaang were accused of belonging to a secret society called Ekpeowo (The Human Leopards Society).
 It has been argued that killings born out of insurgency against the British elsewhere in Africa led to the branding of leopard attacks as murders by the British authorities among the Anaang.
 Between 1945 and 1948 about 196 people were killed in Ikot Okoro community in the present-day Oruk Anam LGA; the Ikot Okoro Police station was set up because of this reason.
 The British convicted 96 people and executed 77 innocent people.
 The Anaang religion called Idiong was banned and the priests arrested.
 Articles and worship materials were publicly burnt and those who did not convert to Christianity automatically became suspects.

 The Anaangs have a history and reputation for fearlessness and the ability of villages and clans to bind together to fight a common enemy.
 This is perhaps why they were able to thrive living so close to the Aro Confederacy's center, Arochukwu with its famed Ibini Ukpabi oracle.
 A particular interesting war group, or "Warrior cult", was the famous Oko warriors.
 This war group was highly functional in the 1950s.
 These warriors were considered invulnerable to penetration of knives, spears, and arrows.
 In various instances sharp machetes were tested on the body parts of members.